215-947-2338 (local)

 Utility owned an abandoned coal pier on the Delaware River.
 They decided to not go forward with a half-million dollar security project they bid out to protect pier from riverboat pirates.
 We observed their bigger risk, which they had missed, was kids on dirtbikes entering from landside into a very hazardous area.

-Car Dealership – Philadelphia
+Mini-Storage Facility – Philadelphia

 Major Retailer – Philadelphia